-North Shore Pediatrics, PC participates with most insurance plans with the exception of Neighborhood Health Plan.
+North Shore Pediatrics, PC participates with most insurance plans and we are always adding new plans that we accept.
+With the on-going name changes and mergers of insurance companies, it is more important than ever to make sure we accept your insurance.
+While we are always happy to answer any questions, we have listed below all of the insurance carriers we currently accept.
 It is your responsibility to insure that you have active health insurance and that one of our pediatricians is listed as your Primary Care Physician (for those plans that require you to have a PCP).

 - “Self Pay” patients are responsible for payment of all charges at the time of service.
 We may require you to post a deposit on your account prior to being seen by a provider.
 All accounts must be settled before any future appointments will be scheduled.
 North Shore Pediatrics, PC accepts cash, checks, credit cards and

 - Co-Payments are due at the time of service.
 Failure to pay your co-payment at the time of service will result in an additional $20.00 charge to your account.